 - Vulnerable locations: Pipes near outside walls or in unfinished areas, such as crawl spaces, garages, attics, and basements, are more likely to freeze.
 Outdoor hose bibs, pool lines, and sprinkler systems are also at risk.

-- Protect all outside exposed water line shut-off valves including outside water faucet hose bibs, water softener equipment, pool equipment, and sprinkler systems.
-Be sure to include any backflow preventers if installed.
-Be sure to protect all valves as well as the water piping itself.
+- Protect outside water line shut-off valves and equipment: Safeguard outside water faucet hose bibs, water softener equipment, pool equipment, sprinkler systems, and backflow preventers, if installed.

-- Turn off the shut-off valves to all outside hose bibs.
-Be sure to open the valves on the outside to allow all the water to drain out of the pipes.
+- Shut off outside hose bibs: Close the shut-off valves to all outside hose bibs and allow the water to drain completely from the pipes.

-- Keep garage doors and basement entries closed tightly if there are any water supply lines or valves in that area.
+- Seal off entry points: Keep garage doors and basement entries tightly closed if they contain water supply lines or valves.

-- Open kitchen and bathroom cabinet doors (during the freeze warning) and all other cabinet areas that are located on outside walls, this will allow warmer air to circulate around the plumbing keeping pipes above freezing.
+- Open cabinet doors: During freeze warnings, open kitchen and bathroom cabinet doors located on outside walls.
+This allows warmer air to circulate and keeps the pipes above freezing.

-- If you have water pipes in your attic, open access doors or stairs to allow warm air to circulate into the attic and around the pipes.
+- Ventilate attics with water pipes: If you have water pipes in your attic, open access doors or stairs to allow warm air circulation and prevent freezing.

-- Don’t forget to check and protect your water heater during cold temps.
-Installing a Water Heater Blanket can protect your water heater and help maintain temperature.
+- Protect the water heater: Consider installing a Water Heater Blanket to safeguard your water heater and maintain its temperature.

 - Locate and understand your main water shut-off valve: Every household member should know the location and operation of the main water shut-off valve.
 This knowledge can prevent extensive flooding and damage during critical failures.

 - Contact professional assistance: If you experience a frozen or broken water pipe, contact reliable technicians who can help locate the shut-off valve, mitigate the damage, and perform necessary repairs.